NTX-McGill/NeuroTechX-McGill-2019/README.md

 ![](/figures/Fig5.png)

-The paradigm used to move, turn, and stop the wheelchair consists of alternating between three states: Rest, Stop and Intermediate.
-MI classification takes place within the intermediate state, which outputs either a full stop, or a command to turn the wheelchair in the appropriate direction.
+The paradigm used to move, turn, and stop the wheelchair consists of alternating between three states: Rest, Stop and Intermediate. motor imagery classification takes place within the intermediate state, which outputs either a full stop, or a command to turn the wheelchair in the appropriate direction.
 To switch from one state to another, artifacts, such as jaw-clenches or eye blinks, are used.
 A sustained artifact signal will command the wheelchair to move to the next state.

-A linear regression is used to classify the MI state of the user in real-time.
+A linear regression is used to classify the motor imagery state of the user in real-time.
 The feature used in the regression is the average mu band power, given as the average of the frequencies of interest for all time points.
-The linear regression then gives a MI state for every given time point.
+The linear regression then gives a motor imagery state for every given time point.
 The direction with the most occurrence within a 3 second time-window is the final decision output and is fed to the wheelchair.

-If no MI signals are detected and jaw-clenching or eye-blinking is sustained, the wheelchair will go into a stop.
+If no motor imagery signals are detected and jaw-clenching or eye-blinking is sustained, the wheelchair will go into a stop.
 Sustaining these artifacts again will bring the wheelchair to move forward again.

 ## Dashboard
 Our user dashboard guides assists with the data collection paradigm and Neurofeedback task.
 The visual-cued paradigm is displayed to guide the users.
 The bar graph displays a measure of the machine learning model's confidence in that a signal is the correct motor imagery signal corresponding to the labeling (i.e. correct Left, correct Right, correct Rest, etc).
-The Neurofeedback task is used to help users generate better MI signal.
+The Neurofeedback task is used to help users generate better motor imagery signal.

 ![](/figures/Fig4.png)

 ## Caregiver App
 An application capable of sending the wheelchair's location to the caregiver in real-time was designed as a safety measure for wheelchair users.
 A notification feature is implemented so that the caregiver receives a text via Twilio, a cloud communication platform, when the user of the wheelchair experiences trouble or distress (i.e. obstacles, trauma, high stress, malfunction, etc.).
 The location information is received through the location services of the user's smartphone.
 The measure of stress dictating whether to send an alert or not is currently based on heart rate monitoring information.
 Once the heart rate exceeds a pre-established threshold customized to the user’s resting heart rate, the caregiver is alerted that the user might require assistance.

 ## Hardware
 The commercially available Orthofab Oasis 2008 wheelchair was modified and customized to fit the needs of the project.
 The motor controller of the wheelchair was replaced with two commercial-grade 40A, 12V PWM controllers connected to an Arduino Uno.
 Furthermore, the seat of the wheelchair was reupholstered and custom-built footrests were installed.
 Four motion sensors were installed around the circumference of the footrest for the implementation of the assisted-driving feature.

 ![](/figures/Fig6.png)

 ## Assisted Driving
-Relying on MI for finer navigation is challenging if not impossible.
+Relying on motor imagery for finer navigation is challenging if not impossible.
 We therefore created an assisted-driving model which serves to refine movements involved in straight navigation.
 The model has two primary functions: wall following and object avoidance.

 In order to detect whether the user is following a wall, two ultrasonic sensors — one on the left and one on the right — are used to continuously monitor the wheelchair’s position relative to a potential wall.
 In order to determine if a wall is present, a linear regression model is fit to the last 5 seconds of sensor data collected from each side.
 A threshold on the standard error determines whether the wheelchair is approaching a wall from the side or is parallel to a wall.
 If a wall is detected, the optimal distance to the wall is calculated as the median of the data 1 to 5 seconds previously.
 If the difference between the current and optimal distances to the wall is large, a slight turn is executed to correct it.